What is JPEG Format

 Cons

-• Strong compression can lead to an image breaking up into blocks of 8x8 pixels.
-This happens because the algorithm of JPEG compression analyzes neighboring pixels and merges the ones that are similar in color.
+• Strong JPEG compression can lead to an image breaking up into blocks of 8x8 pixels.
+This happens because the algorithm of compression analyzes neighboring pixels and merges the ones that are similar in color.
 The stronger the compression, the more pixels get smashed together.

 • Color transitions may disappear.